 Instructions

-- Using a sharp knife, make 3-5 shallow cuts on each mini sausage on one side only.
+- Using a sharp knife, make 3-5 shallow cuts on one side only to 4 sausages at the time.
 Do not slice deeply.
-Tip: slice 4 sausages at the time for faster preparation.

 - In a small bowl, combine the sauce ingredients as listed above and set aside.